kean/DFImageManager/README.md

 - Has basic built-in networking implementation, and optional [AFNetworking integration](#install_using_cocopods) which should be your primary choice.
 Combine the power of both frameworks!
 - Show a low-resolution placeholder(s) first and swap to higher-res one when it is loaded
 - Groups similar tasks and never executes them twice
+- Supports progress tracking and cancellation using `NSProgress`

 ##### Caching
 - Instead of reinventing a caching methodology it relies on HTTP cache as defined in [HTTP specification](https://tools.ietf.org/html/rfc7234) and caching implementation provided by [Foundation URL Loading System](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html).
 The caching and revalidation are completely transparent to the client